 *This post may contain affiliate links, meaning that if you click and purchase, I may receive some compensation.
 Thank you!

 I hope that you had nice week!
 We got home this past Monday from our trip to Northern Michigan and headed out again on Thursday for another 3-day trip.
 It may be a sign that we need to slow down when our 4-year old writes at preschool that the thing that is special about his family is when we “stay home for a couple of whiles.”
-After this weekend, our travel will slow down and I’ll have more time to write travel posts.
+After this weekend, our travel will slow down and we will have more time at home to do all of the fun fall activities that Michigan offers (and maybe even write some travel blog posts).
 In the meantime, here are a few of the things that may be worth checking out …

 Summer for us involves many days on the lakeshore and up north.
 I can almost pack that weekender bag with my eyes closed (and the hubs never really ever fully even unpacks his suitcase anyway).
 However, weekend city packing is a bit more challenging.
 (Fortunately, there are usually stores for everything I forget within a 2-block radius.
 I promise that I don’t forget on purpose ;-).

 When in cities, we are often on foot for the majority of the time, which can be hot.
 But then we end up in over air-conditioned museums or restaurants, and I despise being cold, especially in the summertime.
 Herein comes the layers.
 Layers also work if you are staying with extended family and aren’t certain how everyone likes their house temperatures (yes, I am actually 85 years old… Alexa!
 Alejandra!
 Any SNL fans out there?) or if you are on a road with someone who likes to wear long sleeves in the heat of summer but then blast the air (hypothetically speaking, of course).